nikolaAV/skeleton/algorithm/simple_xor/README.md

 - _\param_ d_first - an iterator to the beginning of the destination range, may be equal to src_first
 - _\return_ Output iterator to the element past the last element transformed, i.e. destination.end()

 In generic case 'simple_xor' can be parameterized various kinds of input and output  data including encoding key representation.
-Stated above can be shown like this:
+Stated above it can be specified like this:
 - input  := {pair of iterators | C string literal | std\::string | std\::container | std\::stream }
 - key    := {pair of iterators | C string literal | std\::string | std\::container | simple value}
 - output := {pair of iterators | std\::string | std\::container | std\::stream }

-In addition to this combination of possible 'simple_xor' signatures (5*5*4=100 cases), an user is allowed to call it if 'input' and 'output' point out to the same data storage.
+In addition to this combination of possible 'simple_xor' signatures (5\*5\*4=100 cases), an user is allowed to call it if _the input_ and _the output_ point out to the same data storage.

 ### Examples
 ```cpp